SubashD22/Acme_secret_santa/README.md

 # Secret Santa Generator

 An automated system for managing Secret Santa gift exchanges in organizations.
-This application monitors a drop folder for employee lists and previous Secret Santa assignments, generates new non-repeating matches, and creates result files while maintaining complete history.
+This application monitors a drop folder for employee lists and previous year Secret Santa assignments, generates new non-repeating matches, and creates result files.

 ## Features